-The key feature of the DEVS modeling approach we seek to exploit is its ability to effectively represent large spatial dynamic phenomena for efficient simulation [4, 5, 6].
+The key feature of the DEVS modeling approach we seek to exploit is its ability to effectively represent large spatial dynamic phenomena for efficient simulation [4-6].
 Unlike simulations that are based on cellular automata, in which all cells perform computations at every time step, the cellular DEVS approach allows computations to occur only in active cells, thus enhancing simulation performance.
-Our approach differs from the other cellular DEVS approaches (e.g. [3,

-5]) mainly in the way we exploit the fact that computations are concentrated on the cells along the fire-front and optimize the forest cell space for improved simulation performance [7].
-We use DEVSJAVA [8] a Java based modeling and simulation software implementation of the DEVS formalism.
-The idea of improving the cell space in cellular-based simulations is found in [9] who apply the Multicomponent Discrete Time System Specification (MultiDTSS) formalism to a fire spread model.
-In the DEVS abstract simulation protocol the number of imminents (those components for which there are internal transitions scheduled at the next event time) determines the amount of processing in each simulation cycle.
-In a DEVS forest fire model the cells along the fire front (active cells) represent most of the imminents.
-Therefore, our DEVS simulation engine takes advantage of the small number of imminents to decrease simulation time significantly.
+Our approach differs from the other cellular DEVS approaches (e.g., [3, 5]) mainly in the way we exploit the fact that computations are concentrated on the cells along the fire front and optimize the forest cell space for improved simulation performance [7].
+We use DEVSJAVA [8], a Java-based modeling and simulation software implementation of the DEVS formalism.
+The idea of improving the cell space in cellular-based simulations is found in Muzy et al. [9], who apply the Multicomponent Discrete Time System Specification (MultiDTSS) formalism to a fire spread model.
+In the DEVS abstract simulation protocol, the number of imminents (those components for which there are internal transitions scheduled at the next event time) determines the amount of processing in each simulation cycle.
+In a DEVS forest fire model, the cells along the fire front (active cells) represent most of the imminents.
+Therefore, our DEVS simulation engine takes advantage of the small number of imminents to improve simulation time.

 Our model predicts fire spread (speed and direction) as the fire propagates based on both static and dynamic conditions.
-The vegetation and topographical conditions are assumed to be uniform across a cell while the weather conditions are allowed to be dynamic.
-The model considers non-uniform fire spread parameters in order to address the issue of spatial (temporal) variability of the variables.
-It follows along the line of work of [10] that introduced and illustrated the conceptual basis for a discrete-event hierarchical modular fire spread model, and covers a variety of issues in forest fire simulation and modeling in general.

-The contribution of this paper includes the development and implementation of a dynamic forest fire spread simulation model that represents an advance towards improving simulations of forest fire spread with innovations in the way the process is represented, implemented and optimized.
-In addition, we incorporate into our simulation model simple rules for fire fighting that are derived from well accepted rules of thumb for fire suppression.
+The vegetation and topographical conditions are assumed to be uniform across a cell, while the weather conditions are allowed to be dynamic.
+The model considers nonuniform fire spread parameters to address the issue of spatial (temporal) variability of the variables.
+It follows along the line of work of Vasconcelos [10], who introduced and illustrated the conceptual basis for a discrete event hierarchical modular fire spread model and covered a variety of issues in forest fire simulation and modeling in general.
+The contribution of this article includes the development and implementation of a dynamic forest fire spread simulation model that represents an advance toward improving simulations of forest fire spread with innovations in the way the process is represented, implemented, and optimized.
+In addition, we incorporate into our simulation model simple rules for firefighting that are derived from well-accepted rules of thumb for fire suppression.
 This allows our model to provide important information needed in tactical decision making for forest fire control and suppression.

-This paper is organized as follows.
-In Section 2 we provide basic concepts and develop our dynamic forest fire model.
-In particular we derive and state cell space model rules and fire suppression rules.
-In Section 3 we present the simulation model as represented in DEVSJAVA, discussing the system hierarchical structure through hierarchical diagrams and give detailed explanation of the model's operation.
-The experimental frame and how it serves to achieve the goals of the simulation are discussed in Section 4.
-In Section 5 we report our simulation experimental results and in Section 6 we conclude and give some future directions.
-A more detailed explanation of the cell's transition functions is given in the Appendix.
+This article is organized as follows.
+In section 2, we provide basic concepts and develop our dynamic forest fire model.
+In particular, we derive and state cell space model rules and fire suppression rules.
+In section 3, we present the simulation model as represented in DEVSJAVA, discussing the system hierarchical structure through hierarchical diagrams, and give a detailed explanation of the model's operation.
+The experimental frame and how it serves to achieve the goals of the simulation are discussed in section 4.
+In section 5, we report our simulation experimental results, and in section 6, we conclude and give some future directions.
+A more detailed explanation of the cell's transition functions is given in the appendix.